Einar Gustafson: Later life

 After his cancer went into remission, Gustafson returned to his family farm in New Sweden, Maine.
 Gustafson married his high school sweetheart in 1957, moved to Buzzards Bay, Massachusetts, where he founded a long-distance trucking business.
 They had three daughters: Lynn, Lisa and Lori.
 After his first wife died in 1986, Gustafson married his second wife, Gloria, and relocated for good back to New Sweden, Maine.

 For decades, Gustafson's identity and whereabouts were unknown.
 Associates with the Dana-Farber institute assumed that he had died due to low survival rates.
 It wasn't until 1997, when his sister Phyllis Clauson sent a letter along with her annual Jimmy Fund donation stating that he was alive and living in Maine that Gustafson re-entered the national spotlight.
 Then Jimmy Fund director Mike Andrews dismissed the letter and it was thought lost.
-Luckily the letter was found by Karen Cummings who took the letter seriously and wrote back: “We do, however, assume that he passed away, as the vast majority of children who contracted cancer in the 1940s did not survive."
+Luckily the letter was found by Karen Cummings who took the letter seriously and wrote back: "We do, however, assume that he passed away, as the vast majority of children who contracted cancer in the 1940s did not survive."
 Then one day she received a phone call.
 It was Gustafson.
 "This is Jimmy," he said, "Heard you were looking for me."
+He still had the tailored Braves uniform which proved his identity.
 The phone call was just in time for the 50th anniversary of the original radio broadcast with Ralph Edwards and the Boston Braves.

 In 1998, 50 years later, Ralph Edwards and Gustafson had a reunion at Fenway Park.
 In July 1999, Ted Williams met then 63-year-old Gustafson at the Dana-Farber Institute.
 "This is the biggest thrill of my trip, right here," Williams said of the meeting, "Isn’t that something?"
 Gustafson was named honorary chairman of the Jimmy Fund in 1999.

 Gustafson died of a stroke on January 21, 2001, at a hospital in Caribou, Maine.